Preconditioned pseudo-time continuation for parameterized inverse problems: Numerical results

 \subsubsection{Varying the number of time steps $N$}

-In our first numerical experiment we compare the use of Forward Euler and Modified Euler time-stepping algorithms for the predictor.
+In our first numerical experiment, we compare the use of forward Euler and modified Euler time-stepping algorithms for the predictor.
 We fix $\overline{\ta}=\e_1$, the canonical basis vector whose first entry is $1$ and all others are $0$, and consider three perturbations of varying magnitudes.
-Specifically, we consider $\tat = \overline{\ta} + \alpha \e$, where $\e \in \R^9$ is the vector whose entries are all $1$, and $\alpha \in \{0.1, 0.2,0.3\}$.
-Note that $\ta^\dagger=\overline{\ta}+0.25 \e$.
-For each scenario, we establish a performance baseline by resolving the optimization problem~\eqref{equ:optim} with $\ta=\tat$ and the initial condition given by the optimal solution when $\ta=\overline{\ta}$.
-Furthermore, we execute the pseudo-time continuation procedure for varying numbers of time-steps; specifically, we use $N \in \{2,3,\dots,9\}$.
-For this comparison, we fix the PCG tolerance to $\epsilon_\text{CG} = 10^{-4}$, use the inverse regularization Hessian as the initial preconditioner, and set the maximum rank of each block Quasi-Newton update to be $r_\text{update} = 20$.
+Specifically, we consider $\tat = \overline{\ta} + \alpha \e$, where $\e \in \R^9$ is the vector whose entries are all $1$, and $\alpha \in \{1.0, 1.25, 1.5\}$.
+Note that $\ta^\dagger=\overline{\ta}+1.3 \e$.
+For each scenario, we compare the performance of five potential approaches.
+Specifically, we establish a performance baseline by solving the perturbed optimization problem~\eqref{equ:optim} with $\ta=\tat$ and the initial condition given by the optimal solution when $\ta=\overline{\ta}$.
+We refer to this as ``re-optimization".
+In addition, we execute the pseudo-time continuation procedure in four different configurations: using either forward Euler or modified Euler for the predictor steps, and using either the inverse regularization Hessian as the preconditioner for all solves or using our proposed adaptive preconditioner.
+In the four pseudo-time continuation configurations, we fix the PCG tolerance to $\epsilon_\text{CG} = 10^{-4}$ and vary the numbers of time-steps; specifically $N \in \{2,3,\dots,9\}$.
+For our proposed adaptive preconditioner, we use the inverse regularization Hessian as the initial preconditioner and set the maximum rank of each block Quasi-Newton update to be $r_\text{update} = 20$.
 The results are shown in Figure~\ref{fig:cost_comparison_vary_timesteps}, where we measure the computational cost via the total number of PDE solves required to achieve a gradient norm tolerance of $10^{-8}$.

-We make several observations from Figure~\ref{fig:cost_comparison_vary_timesteps}. \begin{itemize} \item A Modified Euler predictor is generally superior to a Forward Euler predictor, except when the $\ta$ perturbation magnitude is small and the number of time steps is large.
+We make several observations from Figure~\ref{fig:cost_comparison_vary_timesteps}. \begin{itemize} \item A modified Euler predictor is generally superior to a forward Euler predictor; however, the difference in performance is less pronounced when the $\ta$ perturbation magnitude is small and the number of time steps is large.

+\item Using a fixed preconditioner results in considerable variability in computational cost as the number of time steps varies.
+In contrast, using the adaptive preconditioner results in small changes in computational cost as the number of time steps varies.

-\item Taking too few time steps may result in increased computational cost as a result of requiring multiple iterations to satisfy the gradient tolerance.
+\item Taking too few time steps, particularly with a forward Euler predictor step, may result in increased computational cost as a result of requiring multiple iterations to satisfy the gradient tolerance.

 \item The computational cost of the pseudo-time continuation algorithms grows as the magnitude of the $\ta$ perturbation increases.